UPDATE: THIS IS NOW 5 REASONS TO HAVE BIGGER ROTORS!!

 Having a larger area for the heat to be transferred means that less heat builds up on the braking surface itself, thus saving our pads and keeping the temperature of our brake oil within an operational range (i.e. less brake fade).

 If fast riders want to ensure the performance of their brakes, they might want to look at larger rotors.
-203mm is not out of the question for enduro and DH racers.
+203mm is really the only option for enduro and DH racers.

 Lately there has been more and more interest in even BIGGER rotors.
 Here are some Galfer rotors on test with the BrakeAce in 223 and 246 on this Giant Reign 29er, and then a 246mm rotor on the front of a Giant Trance 29er.